kovalensky/tmrr/.github/CODE_OF_CONDUCT.md

 * The use of sexualized language or imagery, and sexual attention or advances of any kind
 * Trolling, insulting or derogatory comments
-* Personal attacks or/and political assumptions
+* Personal, political attacks and assumptions (influenced by changing political situations)
 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission